--- The Following Studio Policies Were Last Updated on August 17, 2019 ---

 For your convenience, I am able to accept digital payments via PayPal, Venmo, Zelle, Credit/Debit cards (stripe.com), and bank transfer.
 Information for each payment method is listed on your invoice.

 Foreword From The Instructor:

 I realize this policy page is very detailed and long-winded, but it clarifies what my response(s) will be in many of the possible scenarios that come with running a business and private studio.
 Please know that I rarely need to enforce many of the following policies, but in the event that I do need to utilize them, I want to be very up-front and transparent to my patrons about what is expected when we begin our contractual relationship and allow you all to reference this at any time should you have any questions.
 For your convenience, I have added a "summary" section below.

 1. What's it going to cost me?

-- Tuition of $25* (this rate is for a 30 minute lesson)
+- Tuition (see above for applicable rate for a 30 minute lesson)*

 * On-campus/during class time lesson fees vary by campus, pay-per-lesson options are also available

 2. Do I have to show up?
 And what if I get sick or can't come?